MEDICAL RESEARCH SAVES LIVES

 Live longer, healthier, more productive lives.

 Scientific breakthroughs generated by NIH-supported research are behind many of the gains the U.S. has enjoyed in health and longevity over the last century.
-Average life expectancy has more than doubled since 1900, cancer deaths have dropped by 32 percent over the last three decades, and HIV has been transformed from a death sentence into a manageable chronic disease.
+Average life expectancy has nearly doubled since 1900, cancer deaths have dropped by 34 percent over 30 years, and HIV has been transformed from a death sentence into a manageable chronic disease.
 But sustained progress requires sustained investment.

 There is no greater economic catalyst than saving, extending, and improving lives.
-Consider that Alzheimer’s disease and related dementias will cost the nation an estimated $355 billion in 2021 and, without a breakthrough treatment or cure, that cost will grow to $1.1 trillion in 2050.
-As the baby boomer generation ages, the strain on our health care system, families, and federal spending – particularly through Medicare and Medicaid – threatens to bankrupt the nation.
+Alzheimer’s disease and related dementias alone cost the nation $360 billion in 2024 and, without a breakthrough treatment or cure, that cost will grow to nearly $1 trillion by 2050.
+As the baby boomer generation ages, the strain of Alzheimer’s and other diseases on the health care system, families, and federal spending – particularly through Medicare and Medicaid – threatens to bankrupt the nation making it more critical than ever to invest in medical research and cures now.

 Maintain global leadership.

-The cost is billions, the return is trillions, and it is priceless to patients and their families.
+While the cost of medical research is billions, the return is trillions, and it is priceless to patients and their families.